hamzamecca16/hamzamecca16.github.io/sample_page.md

 The key stakeholders for this analysis are Urška Sršen (Co-founder and CCO) and the Bellabeat marketing analytics team.
 Sršen assigned this project and will make a final decision based on our analysis.
 We are a part of the Bellabeat marketing team, and our work reflects on our team members.

+I was given a dataset to work with that contained data on the activity of 30 FitBit users.
+I found the heartrate table very interesting as it displayed user heartrate for every second over the timeframe of the study.

+My analysis focused on the hypothesis that seemingly healthy users may benefit from medical information about their heart rate.
+This could be an important preventative measure against heart-related issues such as Atrial fibrillation.

 ```javascript
 if (isAwesome){
   return true